 Internet of Things IoT

 Internet of Things (IoT) is daily impacting our lives and industries.
 However, what exactly is IoT?
-What is the history of Internet of Things?
+What is the history of Internet of Things

-The definition of Internet of Things is the wireless connectivity framework that exchanges data from inanimate devices to humans, with no need for human interaction.
 Our recruiting firm is on the cutting-edge IoT trends, which means we will attract the best and brightest Internet of Things minds for you!

-For example, IoT Futurist, Bernard Marr predicts that by the end of 2024, there will be over 207 billion connected devices connected to the Internet of Things.
+For example, IoT Futurist, Bernard Marr predicted that by the end of 2024, there will be over 207 billion connected devices connected to the Internet of Things.That prediction has already become a reality!
 That’s why you need an IoT recruiting partner like ours to ensure you have the best and brightest talent.

-For example, IoT allows us to get weather forecasts or morning commute updates by voice commands to our smart speakers.
+Another example is IoT allows us to get weather forecasts or morning commute updates by voice commands to our smart speakers.
 We can see who’s on our doorsteps by launching smartphone apps connected to our security cameras.

 Internet of things is proliferating all industries from engineering to manufacturing!
 Additionally, a recent technical report showed how it will revamp even retail operations!
 Another publication showed 7 ways that IoT will impact the telecommunications industry.